tordnat/tordnat.github.io/_posts/2025-11-05-testing-threejs.markdown

   // Handle theme changes (for auto appearance mode) window.matchMedia('(prefers-color-scheme: dark)').addEventListener('change', (e) => {
     scene.background = new THREE.Color(e.matches ?
-0x1a1a1a : 0xffffff);
+0x1a1a1a : 0xf0f0f0);
+    plane.material.color.set(e.matches ?
+0x2a2a2a : 0xcccccc);
   });
 </script>